Baby and Child First Aid

 The Baby and Child First Aid course provides training for parents and caregivers.
 This course is also suitable for those working in nurseries and child care groups.

 This course is designed for those who care for babies and children and want to be prepared in case of an incident.

 On completion of training, successful candidates will be able to:

-identify potential accident spots in the home, nurseries and locations for child care groups
+- identify potential accident spots in the home and nurseries

-identify disorders of the brain, including compression, concussion and seizures
+- identify brain disorders, including compression, concussion and seizures

 How long does the course last?

 Candidates are required to complete six contact hours of training and assessment.
 It is therefore necessary that candidates are able to attend for the whole duration of the course to allow them to be eligible for continuous assessment and certification.

 Candidates will be assessed throughout the course.
 Evidence of underpinning knowledge and practical skills competence will be required for certification.